eli-pavlov/vagrant-kubernetes-EZ/README.md

   - Configuration file to create a Persistent Volume Claim for MySQL, to claim the created above Persistent Volume.
   </ul> </details>
   ---
-    **values.yaml:** Default configuration values for the Helm chart.

-    **secret.yaml:** Configuration file for storing MySQL database password as a Kubernetes secret, the password is stored in Base64 format.

-    **NOTES.txt:** File with instructions to be shown after deployment.

   ---
   <details> <summary>Wordpress-storage-class.yaml:</summary> <ul>
   - Defining a storage class which will we will use for the creation and assignment of Wordpress persistent volume.